 I Missed Open Enrollment.
 How Can I Get Health Insurance Now?

-Open Enrollment for 2017 Affordable Care Act plans ended on January 31, 2017.
-In most cases, you would need to wait until the next Open Enrollment period starts on November 1, 2017 to change your health insurance plan or enroll in a new one.
-However, even after Open Enrollment has ended, there are some ways to still get health insurance coverage.
+Open Enrollment for 2021 Affordable Care Act plans ended on December 15, 2020.
+In most cases, you would need to wait until the next Open Enrollment period starts on November 1, 2021 to change your health insurance plan or enroll in a new one.
+However, even after Open Enrollment has ended, there are some ways to still get health insurance coverage now.

 - Under a short term medical plan